-Chief Justice Craig Stowers will serve as chair ex officio of the Council until his three-year term as chief justice expires at the end of June 2018.
-Before his appointment to the Alaska Supreme Court in 2009 by Governor Sean Parnell, Chief Justice Stowers served as an Anchorage Superior Court Judge for five years.
-He was appointed to that position by Governor Frank Murkowski in 2004.
+Chief Justice Joel H. Bolger will serve as chair ex officio of the Council until his three-year term as chief justice expires at the end of June 2021.
+Before his appointment to the Alaska Supreme Court in 2013 by Governor Sean Parnell, Chief Justice Bolger served on the Alaska Court of Appeals for four years.
+He was appointed to that position by Governor Sarah Palin in 2008.
+Prior to that, Chief Justice Bolger served as a superior court judge in Kodiak for five years and a district court judge in Valdez for six years.